0xbinder/0xbinder.github.io/content/posts/africa_battle_ctf_2024/index.md

 52 49 46 46 6C 26 05 00 57 41 56 45 66 6D 74 20 10 00 00 00 01 00 01 00 40 1F 00 00 80 3E 00 00 01 00 08 00 64 61 74 61
 ```

-I then created a python script to convert the hexcode to a binary file with the extension .wav
+Then create a python script to convert the hexcode to a binary file with the extension .wav

 ```python
 def hex_to_wav(input_file, output_file):